ethanbaedke/GP2FinalProject/README.md

 - Enemies get stuck on stairs
 - Players get stuck on stairs
 - In one case, an enemy got stuck in a wall, and attacked the player from no where near them
+- Camera clips through walls when colliding with them

 # Patch 1